-11.6 Definitions of wage bill for contribution division of the service costs

-The wage bill for the contribution division means the total individual job salary plus holiday allowance and the thirteenth month bonus for all employees of the organisation concerned participating in the pension scheme.

-Pension administration/management costs are considered to be for the account of your employer.
+11.9 Definition of wage bill for contribution division of the pension costs The wage bill for the contribution division is defined as the total individual job salary plus holiday allowance and thirteenth month bonus for all employees who participate in the pension scheme of the organisation in question.
+The costs of the pension administration and execution are deemed to be for your employer's account.

-11.7 Your contribution to the pension costs
+11.10 Division of the pension costs